yangtaihong59/Rethink_Acoustic_Image_Enhancement/README.md

 This project is the open-source code repository of the paper, containing the denoising method KDLAE, acoustic image quality assessment ASDQE, sample data, and environment dependencies.
 This document is a quick start guide and navigation.

 We provide the training dataset used.
-[Quantitative Simulated Forward-Looking Sonar Dataset](https://www.kaggle.com/datasets/taihongyang59/quantitative-simulated-forward-looking-sonar)
+[Datasets Download](https://www.kaggle.com/datasets/taihongyang59/quantitative-simulated-forward-looking-sonar)

 #### FLS Sample Video